 An escalation clause isn’t a guarantee that your bid will be the winning one, though.
 In an analysis of thousands of offers written by Redfin agents between July 2020 and February 2021, Redfin found that an escalation clause had no significant impact in improving an offer’s chance of success.
 Comparatively, an all-cash offer improves a buyer’s likelihood of success by 290%, and waiving a financing contingency increased a bid’s chance of success by 66%.

 Of course, providing an escalation addendum may be an additional strengthening factor to an offer that appeals to the seller in other forms.
-“You’re going to want to be competitive in almost every facet (of your offer),” says Nobu Hata, CEO of the Denver Metro Association of Realtors.
+“You’re going to want to be competitive in almost every facet (of your offer),” says Nobu Hata, director of association and industry affairs at Zillow and former CEO of the Denver Metro Association of Realtors.

 What Does an Escalation Clause Look Like?